ibm-cloud-docs/watson-assistant/preview-share.md

 ## Changing background website
 {: #preview-change-background}

-You can visualize how your assistant would look like as a web chat widget on your organization's website.
+You can visualize how your assistant would look as a web chat widget on your organization's website.
 You can enter a URL or upload an image.

 ### Entering a URL
 {: #preview-enter-URL}